Which seed variety to buy – these have worked for me, over several seasons.

 My three long established favourites are Sunset for eaters October-December, small and sweet, Ribston Pippin for russeted fruits of great taste and density which gives it longevity over crispness, and Kidds Orange Red for exquisite flavoured fruit which may keep until February.

 Red Windsor and Cevaal are excellent in Sep-Oct, gorgeous colour and healthy.
-Court Pendu Plat keeps well through winter.
+Court Pendu Plat keeps well through winter as does Falstaff.
 Jupiter has large, red, tasty eaters until Christmas, and grow Bountiful for large, green cookers from September, which turn yellow and become sweet in December.
 Both resist scab and Bountiful is especially clean, and high yielding.

 Once you have a harvest of bulbs that you like, I recommend keeping some larger cloves to re-plant in early October, unless you have eaten them all for breakfast (good on toast).
-Flavourwise I like Solent Wight.
+Flavourwise I like Solent Wight which is hardneck.
+Hardnecks have arguably stronger and less pungent flavour, are easier to peel and store a little less long in spring.

 Chervil is delicious and misunderstood, best not sown in spring.
 When sown July to mid August, it crops for a long time through autumn, and sow mid August to early September for growing under cover through winter and until it flowers in early May.
-Coriander likewise.
+Coriander likewise – look for Cruiser, slow to bolt and with fleshy leaves.

 Dill grows well from a February sowing indoors, planted early April under fleece and cropping by May, giving a long harvest until flowering in late June.
+Or sow July for autumn cropping.
 A plant or two of summer savoury, set out in May, is great for extra flavours.

-Basil needs warmth and not too much wet on its leaves, sow in warmth from April, or but pots of basil seedlings in the supermarket, divide and pot on.
+Basil needs warmth and not too much wet on its leaves, sow in warmth from April, or buy pots of basil seedlings in the supermarket, divide and pot on.

 Excellent hardy plant with good flavour produces leaves all winter without protection – must remember pigeons like it too.
 Sow July-August because it flowers in May-June.